liam-nguyen/note/wiki/docs/Algorithm/Stanford/Topic - Hash Table.md

 ---

-Hash table (哈希表) is a collection of items which are stored in such a way as to make it easy to find item.
-Each position of the hash table, often called a *slot*, can hold an item and is named by an integer value starting at 0.
-The mapping between an item and the slot where that item belongs in the hash table is called the *hash function*(哈希函数).
-A *perfect hash function* maps every items into a unique slot.
-When two items hash to the same slot, *collision* happens.
+**Hash table** (哈希表) is a collection of items which are stored in such a way as to make it easy to find item.
+Each position of the hash table, often called a *bucket* or *slot*, can hold an item and is named by an integer value starting at 0.
+The mapping between an item and the bucket where that item belongs in the hash table is called the *hash function*(哈希函数).
+A *perfect hash function* maps every items into a unique bucket.
+When two items hash to the same bucket, *collision* happens.
 And a systematic method, which called *collision resolution*, for placing the second item in the hash table must be put forward.

 ##### Direct-address tables

 If the number of possible keys is small and they are unique, *direct-address tables*(直接寻址表) can be used.
-Each slot corresponds to a unique key.
+Each bucket corresponds to a unique key.

 ```python
 Insert(T,x):